 Join our storyteller and follow the adventures of Maggie, a servant ghost, to discover the stories and secrets of the Palace.
 This storytelling session offers a fun and unique opportunity for younger pupils to find out about the kings and queens who ...
 Read more about Storytelling at the Palace

-NEW FOR SEPTEMBER 2014!
-This guided walk of the Castle’s open spaces is an exciting way for children to examine Windsor’s battlements, arrow loops and towers and see for themselves the advantages of building a castle on a hill. ...
+This guided walk of the Castle’s open spaces is an exciting way for children to examine Windsor’s battlements, arrow loops and towers and see for themselves the advantages of building a castle on a hill.
+Through role play of attacking and defending ...
 Read more about Walk, talk and chalk

 Was armour heavy and hard to move around in?
 What did it take to be a medieval knight?
 What's the word for an armour shoe?
 Pupils learn fascinating facts about armour worn by kings, princes and knights, and discover how and why it evolved from ...
 Read more about Was armour heavy?
 Let's find out....